ngoanh2n/webdriverchecker/webdriverchecker-junit5/README.md

 ```

 # Test Structure
-1. Must declare a field of WebDriver type with any modifiers at current class or parent/abstract class.
+1. Must declare a field of `WebDriver` type with any modifiers at current class or parent/abstract class.
-2. WebDriverChecker will find WebDriver instance after the field is assigned a value.
+2. `WebDriverChecker` can detect `WebDriver` instance after the field is assigned a value.

 ```java
 public class MyTest {